csavasegal/csavasegal.github.io/Teaching_materials/OSHER_Winter2025/Lecture_02_Parkinsons.md

 - This image was taken from this [blog post](https://www.parkinsonsecrets.com/blog/what-is-coming-in-2024-for-parkinsons-biological-definitions-staging-and-classification).
 It appears that a basic concern modern neurologists have with this scale is that it doesn't account for motor and non-motor  symptoms and doesn't capture the functional status of the person.
 However, it is widely used across clinics and also used for billing purposes (or so I've seen).

+### Early Clues: Symptoms That May Appear Before Motor Issues in Parkinsonism
+While diagnoses of Parkinson’s disease and similar conditions are often made based on motor symptoms—like tremors, stiffness, and slowness of movement—there are often non-motor symptoms that can show up years earlier.
+These early signs might not immediately point to Parkinson’s disease or parkinsonism but can be valuable clues for doctors.
+Here are some examples:

+- 1. REM Sleep Behavior Disorder (RBD)
+   - Normally, during the REM stage of sleep (when dreams occur), the body is temporarily paralyzed to prevent acting out dreams.
+In people with RBD, this mechanism doesn’t work, leading to movements or vocalizations during sleep, such as kicking, punching, or shouting.
+   - RBD can precede the onset of Parkinson’s disease by years or even decades and is also linked to other parkinsonian disorders like multiple system atrophy (MSA) or dementia with Lewy bodies.
+- 2. Constipation
+   - Persistent constipation can be an early sign of Parkinson’s because the same loss of dopamine-producing neurons that affects movement can also impair the nerves that control the digestive system.
+   - This symptom may occur years before motor issues appear and is sometimes accompanied by other digestive problems, such as bloating or difficulty swallowing.
+- 3. Loss of Smell (Anosmia)
+   A reduced or absent sense of smell is another common early symptom of Parkinson’s disease.
+Many people don’t notice this change right away or might not associate it with a neurological condition.
+- 4. Mood Changes
+   Anxiety, depression, or apathy can appear early.
+These may result from changes in brain chemistry long before the motor symptoms of Parkinson’s disease become obvious.
+- 5. Fatigue and Sleep Issues
+   People might experience excessive daytime sleepiness, trouble falling or staying asleep, or a general sense of fatigue.
+These symptoms may seem unrelated but can be part of the early changes caused by Parkinson’s.
+- 6. Subtle Changes in Movement
+   Even before tremors or stiffness become noticeable, some people may have a slightly reduced arm swing when walking or minor difficulties with handwriting (micrographia).

 ### **What We Know**